kanboard/plugin-google-auth/README.md

 The Google unique id is used to link together the local user account and the Google account.

-To disable the Google Avatar go to your user profile > integrations > and change the value of the checkbox.
+To disable the Google Avatar go to your **user profile > integrations**, and change the value of the checkbox.